Originally Posted: 09/09/2019

 One common fear of AC covers is the development of mold, mildew, rust, and corrosion.
 This is caused by using a non-breathable cover.
 If you live in an area with heavy rain and snow, moisture is bound to get in even when covered.
 Choosing a breathable cover with side vents allows for proper ventilation and airflow.
 This means the moisture that sneaks in will quickly evaporate before mold, mildew, rust, or corrosion have time to set it.

 Another danger is if your AC unit turns on while covered.
-If the cover is left on while the unit runs, the copper coils inside won’t be able to cool down after absorbing your home’s heat.
-This means hot air will be pushed back into your home and your air conditioner will run for too long, overheat, and break down.
+If the cover is left on while the unit runs, the copper coils inside won't cool down after absorbing your home's heat.
+This means hot air will be pushed back into your home, and your air conditioner will run for too long, overheat, and break down.

 Another option is to use a Mesh Air Conditioner Cover.
-These covers can be left on while the unit is running as they allow all of the necessary airflow, but still provide protection from leaves, sticks, nuts, debris, and more.
+These covers can be left on while the unit runs as they allow all of the necessary airflow, but still provide protection from leaves, sticks, nuts, debris, and more.

 What Should I Look for When Purchasing an Air Conditioner Cover?

 When looking to purchase an Air Conditioner Cover, evaluate your needs.
 Do you live somewhere with harsh or mild winters?
 Is your unit beneath trees and bushes?
 Do you face frequent hailstorms?
 Questions like those will help you determine what type of AC cover to purchase.

 In general, look for covers promoted as being breathable and water-resistant.
 Waterproof Covers don’t technically exist and are not breathable.
 This means that if water gets beneath the cover, it won’t be able to evaporate.